-- iv.
-The Permittee shall only use diesel fuel that meets the following requirements: - 1) Has a minimum cetane index of 40 or a maximum aromatic content of 35 volume percent; and - 2) Has a maximum sulfur content of 15 parts per million (ppm).
+iv.
+The Permittee shall only use diesel fuel that has a minimum cetane index of 40 or a maximum aromatic content of 35 volume percent.

 [40 CFR §§60.4207(b), 63.6590(c)]

 b.
 If the Permittee modifies or reconstructs a stationary compression ignition internal combustion engine after July 11, 2005, that engine shall comply with all applicable requirements of NSPS IIII.